>

 Bio-based Leather Industry News

-• In October 2023, Luxury fashion brand Stella McCartney has launched a new handbag collection made with bio-based leather.
+• In October 2023, Luxury fashion brand Stella McCartney launched a new handbag collection made with bio-based leather.
 The collection features a variety of handbags, including totes, crossbody bags, and shoulder bags.
 The handbags are made with Mirum, a bio-based leather material made from apple peels.

 • In October 2023, French luxury goods company Hermès has introduced a new bio-based leather watch strap.
 The watch strap is made with MycoWorks Mylo, a bio-based leather material made from mushroom mycelium.